josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 **Fig. n** - *TFT Results Predicting Ahead 1 Period Using 23 Previous*

 TFT implementation was not robust and hard to validate and evaluate.
-Use of the single, latest time period for validation **#TODO: Complete this thought Reed*
+Use of the single, latest time period for validation offered limited insights into TFT prediction capabilities.
+Attempts to create additional validation points were difficult within the module architecture and would require more time.

 True implementation would require examination of Pytorch Forecasting's libraries to prove faithful representation of the design.
 Additionally the TFT's tested accuracy was highly dependent on hyper-parameters.
 No decomposition or normalization was performed on TFT inputs in order to test the claimed integrated variable selection and scaling routines of PyTorch Forecasting.
 The TFT's capability to schedule certain weights by defining "categories" of inputs was not tested.